nfontes263/assign1git/README.md

 I've changed the file
-This is a change on the new branch actual test branch message (messed up earlier, text editor confused the heck out of me for a moment)
+This is a change on the new branch actual test branch message (messed up earlier, text editor confused the heck out of me for a moment) Extra line so i can properly follow instructions.